thosgood/this-weeks-finds/markdown/101-151/week136.md

 Okay, let me change gears now....

-Some n-category gossip.
-Ross Street has a student who has defined a notion of semistrict n-category up to n = 5, and Sjoerd Crans has defined semistrict n-categories (which he calls "teisi") for n up to
+Some $n$-category gossip.
+Ross Street has a student who has defined a notion of semistrict $n$-category up to n = 5, and Sjoerd Crans has defined semistrict $n$-categories (which he calls "teisi") for n up to
 6. However, the notion still seems to resist definition for general n, which prompted my pal Lisa Raphals to compose the following limerick: